 Simplifying your daily, weekly or monthly processes can improve your overall success of reaching your ultimate goal of being cash rich.
 By processes I mean the methods or tasks you use to pay the bills, balance your checkbook and manage your accounts.

-One of the quickest and most efficient ways to simplify the management of your finances is by using online banking.
+One of the quickest and most efficient ways to simplify your personal finance processes is by using online banking.
 If you currently don’t use online banking for your personal finances then your monthly financial processes probably look something like this.

 - At the start of each month, you write a check and pay the electric bill, then balance your checkbook.